qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_save'></a>
 ## qri save

-save changes to a dataset
+Save changes to a dataset

 ### Synopsis

 Save is how you change a dataset, updating one or more of data, metadata, and structure.
 You can also update your data via url.
-Every time you run save, an entry is added to your dataset’s log (which you can see by running “qri log [ref]”).
-Every time you save, you can provide a message about what you changed and why.
-If you don’t provide a message qri will automatically generate one for you.
+Every time you run save, an entry is added to your dataset’s log (which you can see by running `qri log

-Currently you can only save changes to datasets that you control.
-Tools for collaboration are in the works.
-Sit tight sportsfans.
+<dataset_reference>`).
+Every time you save, you can provide a message about what
+you changed and why.
+If you don’t provide a message Qri will automatically generate one for you.

+When you make an update and save a dataset that you originally added from a different peer, the dataset gets renamed from `peers_name/dataset_name` to `my_name/dataset_name`.

+The `--message` and `--title` flags allow you to add a commit message and title to the save.

+Use `--no-publish` to not publish this version of the dataset to the Qri registry.

 ```
 qri save [flags] <dataset_reference>